Meta Onsite Interview Loop: What Each Round Is Really Testing

 The defining feature of Meta's coding round is speed.
 Google asks one problem per round and expects architectural depth.
 Meta asks two and expects execution.
 Finish the first in 30 minutes and you have zero time for the second, which reads as a weaker signal than finishing both partially.

-Difficulty skews medium.
-The distribution candidates report is roughly 26% easy, 60% medium, 14% hard, with hards appearing more frequently than a few years ago.
+Difficulty skews medium-to-hard at onsite, per the interviewing.io Meta guide, which notes that mediums dominate the loop and hards show up more often as you advance through the process.
 Common patterns: arrays, hash maps, trees, graphs, sliding window, and dynamic programming.
 Meta interviewers favor problems with a clear brute-force starting point so you can demonstrate your reasoning as you optimize toward something better.

 Two things Meta explicitly scores that LeetCode practice cannot train: testing and communication.
-Saying "let me verify this with a concrete example before I move on" is not politeness.
-It is a scored behavior on Meta's rubric, listed right alongside time complexity analysis.
+Saying "let me verify this with a concrete example before I move on" earns points on Meta's rubric.
+It sits right next to time complexity analysis as a scored behavior.
 Dry-run your code on the input you defined at the start.
 Name at least one edge case.
 These are independent signals, not extras.

 The pacing problem trips people up more than the problem difficulty.
 Practice the time split explicitly: three minutes to understand the problem and ask clarifying questions, two minutes to sketch a brute force, ten to twelve minutes coding the optimal solution, and three minutes verifying.
 That leaves a buffer.
 The buffer matters because Meta interviewers do interrupt, and recovering clean costs time.